 These are Tin Men stories first and foremost, but when it comes time to send that machine to the dump, Grunts are going to lean in.
-Because one moment that the hollowness of this archetype can supercharge is a heroic sacrifice.
+Because nobody does a heroic sacrifice better than the hollow Tin Man.
 Whenever there’s an unexpected shortfall of emotional intensity from a character, the audience naturally compensates — it’s what makes understatement so effective as a rhetorical device.
-Watching a numb character destroy themselves for the sake of others works unbelievably well, because they are facing death with no emotion.
-This is an even more profound thing to watch for a Grunt, who senses that only through a heroic sacrifice will he truly matter to people.
+Watching a numb character destroy themselves for the sake of others works unbelievably well, because it’s so tragically misguided.
+In a story, you can have a T-800, this cybernetic organism with a true deficit of emotion.
+But in the real world, all the "cyborgs" you see are people who have been cleaved from their own emotional experience, and that’s a sad situation.
+It is particularly profound for the Grunt, who may believe that only through a heroic sacrifice will he truly matter to other.

-But for this to really work, the Tin Man needs to understand the gravity of what they’re doing, while still remaining isolated from their embodied emotions.
+For this to really work, the Tin Man needs to acknowledge both the gravity of what they’re doing and the impossibility of them reclaiming their embodied emotions.
 “I know now why you cry.
 But it’s something I can never do.”

 This is the rare moment when the Grunt’s act of insubordination is tragic, not triumphant.
 Edward Furlong, with the greatest cracked vocal performance in child actor history, begs the cyborg to stay.
 “I order you not to go!”

 Sidenote: the fact that Tin Men so often die in fire is significant.
 As something that was forged in a crucible, where better place for them to be unmade?
 Grunts know all about that crucible, too.
 Bill Paxton’s character in Edge of Tomorrow: